Assistant Professor Jin Kyeong Jung received a national award for research in language, diversity and literacy studies.

 Jung's love of language learning led her to become an English instructor at a community college.
 But for many of her students, English was a barrier to success.
 Oftentimes they came from low-income families and did not have many opportunities to practice English.
 Rote memorization and textbook-based learning left them disengaged and demotivated.
 By the time they arrived in Jung's classroom, they had all but given up on education, she said.
 Jung felt powerless to help.

-Now an assistant professor in Language, Diversity and Literacy Studies at Texas Tech, Jung has devoted her career to finding ways to improve educational systems and practices so that English language learners and diverse students can thrive – and, ultimately, participate as global leaders.
+Now an assistant professor in Language, Diversity and Literacy Studies at Texas Tech, Jung has devoted her career to finding ways to improve educational systems and practices so that English language learners can thrive – and, ultimately, participate as global leaders.

 "If I become an influencer, like a big scholar, I could actually impact the academia and change the educational system and teaching materials and pedagogies and do something for the young generation," she said.
 "That is my motivation."

-Her goals include creating opportunities and spaces where diverse students can use their diverse languages and backgrounds to find success.
+Her goals include creating opportunities and spaces where these students can use their languages and backgrounds to find success.

 Multilingual students bring unique perspectives and cultural experiences to the classroom that can enrich the educational experience for everyone, Jung said.
 However, when they are not given opportunities to express themselves in their native language or to learn in ways that are culturally relevant to them, this knowledge can be lost.
 They may become demotivated in their efforts to learn about their heritage and to utilize the many valuable resources available to them.